danielpodrazka/mcp-text-editor/README.md

 3. Maintains the current file path as state
 4. Registers seven primary tools through FastMCP:
    - `set_file`: Validates and sets the current file path
+   - `skim`: Reads the entire content of a file
    - `read`: Reads content and generates content IDs
-   - `insert`: Inserts text after a specific line
+   - `overwrite`: Replaces text in a specified line range
-   - `remove`: Removes a range of lines
    - `delete_file`: Deletes the current file
    - `new_file`: Creates a new file with content
    - `find_line`: Finds lines containing specific text